-Sectigo conforms to the current version of the Baseline Requirements.
-In the event of any inconsistency between this CPS and the Baseline Requirements, the Baseline Requirements take precedence over this document.
+For issuance of Server Certificates Sectigo conforms to the current version of the Baseline Requirements (BR) and EV Guidelines (EVG).
+For the issuance of Code Signing Certificates Sectigo conforms to the EVG for Code Signing and the Code Signing BR.
+In the event of any inconsistency between this CPS and the other documents specified in this paragraph, those documents take precedence over this CPS.

-Sectigo extends, under agreement, membership of its PKI to approved third parties known as Registration Authorities (RAs).
+Sectigo MAY extend, under agreement, membership of its PKI to approved third parties known as Registration Authorities (RAs).
 The international network of Sectigo RAs share Sectigo's policies, practices, and CA infrastructure to issue Sectigo digital Certificates, or if appropriate, private labeled digital Certificates.

-The CPS is only one of a set of documents relevant to the provision of Certification Services by Sectigo and that the list of documents contained in this clause are other documents that this CPS will from time to time mention, although this is not an exhaustive list.
+This CPS is only one of a set of documents relevant to the provision of Certification Services by Sectigo and that the list of documents contained in this clause are other documents that this CPS will from time to time mention, although this is not an exhaustive list.
 The document name, location of and status, whether public or private, are detailed below.

-Document Status Location Status Location Sectigo Certification Practice Statement Public Sectigo Repository SSL Relying Party Agreement Public Sectigo Repository SSL Relying Party Warranty Public Sectigo Repository Certificate Subscriber Agreement Public Sectigo Repository Code Signing Certificate Subscriber Agreement Public Sectigo Repository TrustLogo Subscriber Agreement Public Sectigo Repository IdAuthority Express Credentials Subscriber Agreement Public Sectigo Repository Enterprise Public Key Infrastructure Manager Agreement Confidential Presented to partners accordingly Enterprise Public Key Infrastructure Manager Guide Confidential Presented to partners accordingly Powered SSL Partner Agreement Confidential Presented to partners accordingly Powered SSL Partner Guide Confidential Presented to partners accordingly Reseller Agreement Confidential Presented to partners accordingly Reseller Validation Guidelines Confidential Presented to partners accordingly Reseller Agreement Confidential Presented to partners accordingly Reseller Guide Confidential Presented to partners accordingly
+Document Status Location Status Location Sectigo Certification Practice Statement Public Sectigo Repository Sectigo Relying Party Agreement Public Sectigo Repository Certificate Subscriber Agreement Public Sectigo Repository Code Signing Certificate Subscriber Agreement Public Sectigo Repository Enterprise Public Key Infrastructure Manager Agreement Confidential Presented to partners accordingly Enterprise Public Key Infrastructure Manager Guide Confidential Presented to partners accordingly Powered SSL Partner Agreement Confidential Presented to partners accordingly Powered SSL Partner Guide Confidential Presented to partners accordingly Reseller Agreement Confidential Presented to partners accordingly Reseller Agreement Confidential Presented to partners accordingly

+Reseller Guide Confidential Presented to partners accordingly

-This CPS, related agreements and Certificate policies referenced within this document are available online at www.sectigo.com/repository.
+This CPS, related agreements and Certificate policies referenced within this document are available online at www.sectigo.com/legal.